camenduru/stable-fast-colab/README.md

 # stable-fast Colab

 This is a Colab for running `StableDiffusionPipeline` with [`stable-fast`](https://github.com/chengzeyi/stable-fast) inference acceleration.

 `stable-fast` is one of the fastest inference acceleration frameworks for `diffusers`.
-It acheieves best performance with newer GPUs.
+It achieves best performance with newer GPUs.
 On Colab __T4__, it can also speedup the image generation significantly, but won't be as fast as with __A100__ or __4090__.

 ## 🦒 Colab